aarato/kubernetes_secret_update/README.md

 kubectl create clusterrolebinding test --clusterrole=test --serviceaccount=default:test
 ```
 ### Environment Variables
-If script is run inside a Kubernetes pod and a service account is associated with the pod, only the mandatory variables are needed to run the script.
+If the script is run inside a Kubernetes pod and a service account with proper authorization is associated with the pod, only the mandatory variables are needed.
 | Name            | Description                | Mandatory | Default Value
 | -----------     | -----------                |---------- | ---------- |
 | SECRETNAME      | secret object name         | yes       | N/A        |